jwplayer/applicaster-docs/index.md

 - Make sure to clear to browser cache after applying a change.
 - Check Github actions to see any build failures if changes are showing
 - Draft topics can be put in the `_drafts` folder and won't po
-- Draft additions to a page can be put as `< !-- This is commented out. -->`
+- Draft additions to a page can be entered using `< !-- This is commented out. -->`